ubuntu-mate/ubuntu-mate.org/pages/ports-raspberry-pi.md

 The GPU firmware partition is mounted at `/boot/firmware`.
 The files `/boot/firmware/config.txt` and `/boot/firmware/cmdline.txt` contain the system configuration and kernel command line options respectively.
-Ubuntu MATE 18.04.2 includes a port of `raspi-config` that supports this location.
-These configuration files are also symlinked to `/boot/` to hopefully support 3rd party tools and applications.

 ### SSH